listenzcc/World-trade-data-I/readme.md

 ![degree-map](doc/degree-map.png "degree-map")

 The degrees represent the times of the country being visited.
-The degree1 is the times as source country, and the degree2 is the times as the target country, and the degree is the sum of degree1 and degree2.
+The degree1 is the times as the source country, and the degree2 is the times as the target country, and the degree is the sum of degree1 and degree2.